TWilkin/powerpi/esp8266/README.md

 # Configure a sensor that doesn't get configuration from clacks-config
 ./configure --enable-dht22 --disable-clacks location=Lounge

+# Configure a sensor that doesn't use deep-sleep (for more timely events or when D0 is not connected to RST)
+./configure --enable-dht22 --disable-deep-sleep location=Lounge
 ```

 Finally we can compile and deploy the code, connect your NodeMCU to your computer with the USB cable and execute the following: